Supplementary Retirement Scheme (‘SRS’) Account

 - CPF Retirement Topping-Up Scheme

 this recommendation of utilizing the SRS Account requires a little bit more effort.
 This is because this is a voluntary scheme and not a compulsory scheme such as the CPF.
 One has to first apply for a SRS Account with any of the 3 authorised local banks – DBS, UOB or OCBC.
 Nonetheless, Heartland Boy assures you that this little effort is worth your time as the SRS Account is not just a useful tool to boost your retirement planning, but also a valuable tool to minimize your tax expenses.
+Here is his review of the SRS Account where all Singaporeans, Permanent Residents and Foreigners are eligible to apply for.

-How the SRS Account Works
+How the Supplementary Retirement Account Works

 Contribute, Invest, Withdraw

-- After opening the SRS Account, if the account holder is a Singaporean, he or she can contribute cash into it but the contribution is capped at a maximum of S$15,300 per annum.
+- After opening the SRS Account, if the account holder is a Singaporean, he or she can voluntarily contribute cash into it but the contribution is capped at a maximum of S$15,300 per annum.

 - This contribution earns 0.05% per annum.
 However, account holders who have a more aggressive risk profile can invest the contribution into higher yielding financial products such as fixed deposits, stocks and unit trusts etc. Naturally, all sale proceeds from the financial products must be returned to the account.